SergMart7/readMeGenerator/README.md

 ## Installation

-A link to this repo will be included, where any user can just clone this repo to their local machine
+A link to the repository will be listed so users can then clone it to their local machine

 ## Usage

-It can be used to create ReadMe.md files quickly to save some time
+It will be used to save time by generating ReadMe.md files by just answering a few question saving time

 ## License